SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 > **Note:** When automation is deleted, the Parameter's value is reset to the current value in the Sound Editor.
 E.g. if an automation playing back and you deleted it mid playback, the parameter value would be set to the last played back value.
 Or if you just edited the automation by pressing on the grid, the last value would be the value corresponding to the last pad you pressed.

-- extend/shorten the clip length using the current combo (shift + turn horizontal encoder)
+- extend/shorten the arranagement / clip length using the current combo (shift + turn horizontal encoder)

-> **Note:** For Synth, MIDI, Kit Clips with Affect Entire enabled, and Audio Clips, the Automation Editor grid will display the shortened clip size (e.g. you cannot edit automation past the clip length boundary).
+> **Note:** For Arranger View, Synth, MIDI, Kit Clips with Affect Entire enabled, and Audio Clips, the Automation Editor grid will display the shortened arranagement/clip size (e.g. you cannot edit automation past the arrangement/clip length boundary).

-- extend/shorten a note row length using the current combo (audition pad + turn horizontal encoder)
+- in automation clip view, extend/shorten a note row length using the current combo (audition pad + turn horizontal encoder)

 > **Note 1:** For Synth and MIDI clips, the automation editor will not display the shortened note row, but you will see that it has been shortened when playing the clip as the cursor will move independently of other rows).

 > **Note 2:** For Kit Clips with Affect Entire disabled, the Automation Editor grid will display the shortened clip row size (e.g. you cannot edit automation past the clip row length boundary).

-- double clip length using the current combo (shift + press down on horizontal encoder)
+- in automation clip view, double clip length using the current combo (shift + press down on horizontal encoder)
 - enable you to quickly turn interpolation on/off by pressing down on the select encoder
-- enable you to quickly access the Automation Community Features sub-menu by using holding shift and pressing down on the select encoder
+- enable you to quickly access the Automation Default Settings sub-menu by using holding shift and pressing down on the select encoder
-- enable you to mute/audition sounds using the sidebar
+- in automation clip view, enable you to mute/audition sounds using the sidebar
+- in automation arranger view, enable you to change clip statuses using the sidebar

 > **Note: ** In a kit, whenever you select a different kit row (whether via muting or auditioning), the Automation Overview will be opened as you are changing the focus of the automation view).